andreasBritten/MediaMatcher.js/readme.md

 Because it is our first version of the script we really would appreciate some experiences and suggestions for improvements from you guys :)

 Please check out some other great CSS3 Media Query polyfill scripts like [response.js](https://github.com/scottjehl/Respond), [css3-mediaqueries-js](http://code.google.com/p/css3-mediaqueries-js/) and [EnhanceJS](http://filamentgroup.com/lab/introducing_enhancejs_smarter_safer_apply_progressive_enhancement/).
-We took some inspirations from those scripts so big props to the authors! :)
+We took some inspirations from those scripts so big props to the coders! :)